Kane685/Kane685/README.md

-# Repository-beautification
+# Read me
-A record of how to beautify my repository
+Kane Gu - an engineering student at University of Cambridge

 #### 1. github status information-api